Post

 }

-We can also use a constant instead of a string value as follows:
+You can also use the constant ConfigurableBeanFactory.SCOPE_SINGLETON instead of the string literal:

 1